Andrew Sidamon-Eristoff

 Andrew P. Sidamon-Eristoff (born February 20, 1963) is an American Republican Party lawyer, politician and government official from New York City who served as New Jersey State Treasurer under Governor Chris Christie from January 2010 until his resignation in July 2015.
-He previously served as Commissioner of Tax and Finance under New York State Governor George E. Pataki from September 2003 until November 2006 and Commissioner of Finance for the City of New York under Mayor Rudolph Giuliani from 1999 to 2002.
+He served as Commissioner of Tax and Finance under New York State Governor George E. Pataki from September 2003 until November 2006 and as Commissioner of Finance for the City of New York under Mayor Rudolph Giuliani from 1999 to 2002.

 Education and family background

 Eristoff graduated from Princeton University in 1985 and received a juris doctor degree from Georgetown University Law Center in 1989.
 In 2000, Eristoff earned an Advanced Professional Certificate in Information Technology from New York University.